chaosharmonic/escape-rope/README.md

 public settings.

 I _hope_ maybe someone else finds it helpful, but its core purpose is to make my life easier.
-I'm not necessarily prioritizing things outside what I strictly need for local use, so while I'm considering how I might eventually deploy this for demo purposes, I'm not necessarily putting heavy priority on things like user config or auth in the short term.
-I have a loose "roadmap" of other parts of this process that I want to automate, but I'm working on it in stages and trying not to put more effort into building it than I am into using it.
+It runs locally  first, and isn't heavily focused on features like auth.
+(At least not until maybe my second draft.)
+I have a loose "roadmap" of other parts of this process that I want to automate, but I'm working on this in stages and trying not to put more effort into building it than I am into using it.

 That said, part of removing tedium here is to keep the project as self-contained as possible -- using what comes out of the box first, and then leaning on